![]() |

 STM32 GPIO Ports

 Each of the general-purpose I/O ports has two 32-bit configuration registers, two 32-bit data registers, a 32-bit set/reset register, a 16-bit reset register, and a 32-bit locking register.
-Each I/O port bit is freely programmable, however, the I/O port registers have to be accessed as 32-bit words (half-word or byte accesses are not allowed).
+Each I/O port bit is freely programmable, however, the I/O port registers must be accessed as 32-bit words (half-word or byte accesses are not allowed).
 The purpose of the set/reset registers is to allow atomic read/modify accesses to any of the GPIO registers.
 This way, there is no risk that an IRQ occurs between the read and modify access.

 Here is a digital diagram for the internal structure of a typical GPIO pin.
-It shows the diode protection, internal pull-up or down enable/disable, and also the push-pull output driver, output enable/disable for switching between input/output pin modes, Schmitt-triggered digital input, analog input.
+It shows the diode protection, internal pull-up or down enable/disable, and also the push-pull output driver, output enable/disable for switching between input/output pin modes, Schmitt-triggered digital input, and analog input.

 You have to assume that all GPIO pins are not 5v tolerant by default until you find in the datasheet that a specific pin is 5v tolerant, only then you can use it as a 5v pin.
-The pins are mostly 3.3v and can be damaged when hooked up to 5v digital input lines.
+The pins are mostly 3.3V and can be damaged when hooked up to 5V digital input lines.
 Level shifting may be mandatory in many cases.

 So you have to be careful with the voltage level for input pins.
 And also you’ve to pay attention to the output current when you set GPIO output pins.
 The maximum current that could be sourced or sunk into any GPIO pin is 25mA as per the datasheet.
-And you’ve to check it for the specific target microcontroller you’re dealing with.
+And you’ve to check it for the specific target STM32 microcontroller you’re dealing with.

 STM32 GPIO Speed